-He never actually said, "Judy, Judy, Judy!", a line oft-used by the aforementioned impressionists.
-According to legend, a fan magazine sent a telegram to inquire "HOW OLD CARY GRANT?", to which he replied "OLD CARY GRANT FINE.
+No, he never actually said "Judy, Judy, Judy!", a line oft-used by the aforementioned impressionists.
+According to one urban legend, a fan magazine sent him a telegram to inquire "HOW OLD CARY GRANT?", to which he replied "OLD CARY GRANT FINE.
 HOW YOU?"
-Sadly, Grant denied that this ever happened, though he acknowledged that it would've been awesome if it did.
+Sadly, Grant denied that this ever happened, though he acknowledged that it would have been awesome if it had.

 Grant was married five times, and fathered his only child, Jennifer Grant, with Cannon (his fourth wife) at the age of 62.
 He died of a stroke twenty years later.
 Jennifer Grant named her son Cary too in his honor.

 Cary Grant films with pages on this wiki:

 - Merrily We Go to Hell (1932)